Mum's the word as Brazilian club bid to curb violence

-SAO PAULO A Brazilian soccer club has employed fans' mothers to act as stewards in the hope it will discourage supporters from fighting.
+SAO PAULO A Brazilian football club has employed fans' mothers to act as stewards in the hope it will discourage supporters from fighting.

 Sport Club do Recife trained around 30 mothers for Sunday's derby against Nautico and put them to work patrolling the pitch perimeter dressed in high visibility vests bearing the words "Seguranca Mae," or "Security Moms" in Portuguese.